-Further expansion into areas like streaming TV with Amazon Prime and cashless stores might result in a jack of all trades expert in none phenomenon.
+Further expansion into areas like streaming TV via Amazon Prime and cashless stores might result in a jack of all trades expert in none phenomenon.
 They are, nevertheless, handling all well so far.

-They now offer games, server hosting software, applications, an online store for all its devices, software and services and of course, storage.
+They now offer games, server hosting software, applications, an online store for all its devices, software, services, and of course, storage.

 Storage users need to have a .Net Framework and SQL installed to use the storage.
 For those looking for quick storing solutions without building heavy infrastructure, they can adopt the cloud completely.

-With the launch of its online services (Microsoft 365,), it has had to repackage a portion of its Azure platform to cater for small to mid-sized businesses.
+With the launch of its online services (Microsoft 365), it has had to repackage a portion of its Azure platform to cater to small to mid-sized businesses.

 The online version of the Sharepoint starts at $5.00 per user per month for a rather limited 1 TB per organization.
 Thereafter, users can purchase more in 1 GB increments of 12 to 16 (US) cents depending on the total (storage space) size ordered.